 A selection of ninety-nine portraits of Italian writers and writers made in the context of a long-term project.
 Became an exhibition already exhibited in Rome (Palazzo delle Esposizioni), Pordenone (Palazzo della Provincia), Venice (Forte Marghera) and Padova (Villa Contarini).

-Westerners commonly assume about our planet that it is a place where modernity, with its baggage of advanced technologies and homologated and homologating cultural models, has unquestionably had the upper hand over the tribal world, with its ancient traditions handed down from generation to generation for millennia.
+Westerners commonly assume about our planet that it is a place where modernity has unquestionably had the upper hand over the tribal world, with its ancient traditions handed down from generation to generation for millennia.
 In fact, in almost all the continents, there are many pockets of irreducible resistance to the unrelenting planetary progress, and thereof common understanding of it, which seem to radically contradict this distressing vision.

 Gaza Hospital.
 Beirut, Lebanon.